Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 The one advantage of an intelligent dog is that they are easier to train.
 The quicker your dog picks up on commands, the less work you must do.
 For this reason, people often want a smart dog so that they can train them easily.

 Just because a dog is intelligent does not mean they will be easy to train, though.
 Certain intelligent breeds are difficult to train because they are so willful.
 Due to their independence, they might not follow the command, even if they know what they ought to do.
+How obedient a dog is, will also depend on your willingness and dedication to train them consistently using positive reinforcement methods.

 Even though everyone wants to brag about a smart dog, you don’t need a smart Rottie to be happy.
 Because these dogs are so loyal and loving, their intelligence is just the frosting on top of the nearly perfect dog.
-Not to mention, even the slowest of Rotties tend to score higher than other breeds.
+Not to mention, even the slowest of Rotties tend to score higher than some of the other breeds.

 divider single dog paw oct 2024